ApmeM/MazeGenerators/README.md

 Algorithms
 ==========

+CustomDrawAlgorithm - Add custom shapes of any type (fillrect, rectngle, point)

 DeadEndRemoverAlgorithm - Remove dead ends - path tiles that have less then two paths connected

 FieldGeneratorAlgorithm - Create field and check input parameters for correctness.